kdheepak/blog/content/26-pi-powered-lamp.md

 I've set up a simple Flask server and am using a Javascript library called [colorwheel](https://jweir.github.io/colorwheel/) to send a user selected color to the Raspberry Pi.
 The code for the Flask server is available on [GitHub](https://github.com/kdheepak89/arp) under MIT License.

-Feel free to let me know if you have any questions.
+If you want more information, feel free to ask me any questions in the comments section below!